San Marcos Growers LogoSan Marcos Growers

 Ornithogalum sandersiae is native to rocky outcrops in Mpumalanga, Swaziland and the KwaZulu-Natal mountains of South Africa.
 The name for the genus comes from the Greek words 'ornis' or 'ornithos' meaning "bird" and 'galum' meaning "milk" with one thought about this meaning being a Greek proverb about the rarity of bird's milk or a similar Roman phrase that meant something being wonderful.
 Another less popular thought is that the white flowers of some species might resemble bird droppings.
 The specific epithet honors the well-known British-born South African botanical illustrator and plant collector Katharine Saunders (1824-1901) who first sent bulbs of this species to the Royal Botanic Gardens, Kew in 1887.
 The common name chincherinchee, that several South African species share, is in reference to the sound made by the dried foliage and flower stalks in the wind.
 Our plants grown from seed provided to us by local Santa Barbara plantsman Jim Foster.

-This information about Ornithogalum sandersiae displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Ornithogalum sandersiae displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]